A female spirit still loves her forever home.

-The Juliette Gordon Lowe House is considered is be a Georgian regency-style historical house museum that is also a memorial to the founder of Girl Scouts, Juliette Gordon Lowe.
+The Juliette Gordon Lowe House is a Georgian regency-style historical house museum and a memorial to the founder of the Girl Scouts, Juliette Gordon Lowe.

 “The Birthplace is a living, breathing testament to Girl Scouts.
 It stands for our mission, for our common values, and for the generations of girls and women who have worn our uniform.
 Our job is to ensure that 100 years from now, the Birthplace will be just as relevant, engaging and important to girls as it is today.”

 “The house is free-standing, of two stories on a raised basement, and surrounded on all sides by a shallow dry “moat.”
 Brick stairs rise from the moat at four corners to street level, leading to a formal parterre garden in the front and to a paved courtyard in the back.
 At the west end of the courtyard, and separated from it by [a] 1929 openwork brick wall of a “dropstitch” design, stands the stucco-over-brick Carriage House, with a two-story central block and one-story wings added early in the twentieth century. ”

 The home features a columned portico, and double stairway.
 A beautiful iron fence encloses a lovely Victorian garden.
 The top floor and addition were added in 1886.

 “Now abideth faith, hope, and love, but the greatest of these is love.”
 This Bible verse from 1 Corinthians 13 can be found on Juliet Gordon Lowe’s gravestone.
 This is how she lived her life, always reaching out to the unfortunate from an early age.
 Juliette was born in 1860.
 As a child Juliette, her sister and her friends formed a club that made clothes for poor Italian children.